datacarpentry/sql-ecology-lesson/sql.md

 ------------------

 Another note for ordering.
 We don’t actually have to display a column to sort by it.
-For example, let’s say we want to order by the species ID, but we only want to see genus and species.
+For example, let’s say we want to order the birds by their species ID, but we only want to see genus and species.

-    SELECT genus, species FROM species ORDER BY taxon ASC;
+    SELECT genus, species FROM species WHERE taxa = "Bird" ORDER BY species_id ASC;

 We can do this because sorting occurs earlier in the computational pipeline than field selection.